BravishkaSkytano/second-brain/1 - Projects/APO391 Introduction to Islam/Final Paper.md

 ### Al-Kindi, the “Philosopher of the Arabs”

-The earliest influential philosopher that we currently know of is a man by the name of al-Kindi.
-Al-Kindi, the “Philosopher of the Arabs,” was credited with translating and synthesizing Greek philosophical works into Arabic.
+The first Muslim philosopher that we currently know of is a man by the name of al-Kindi.
+Al-Kindi, the “Philosopher of the Arabs,” was a diligent student of Greek and Hellenistic authors.[^4]

+was credited with translating and synthesizing Greek philosophical works into Arabic.
 He also contributed to metaphysics, ethics, and epistemology.

 ### Al-Farabi, the “Second Teacher”